mkaczanowski/celo-light-client/README.md

 Ultralight mode download approximately 30,000 times fewer headers than light nodes in order to sync the latest block (assuming 3-second block periods and 1-day epochs).

 ### Example
 An example program that utilizes `lightest-sync` library is placed in the `examples/lightest-sync`.
-It uses [celo-blockchain node](https://github.com/celo-org/celo-blockchain) to fetch epoch headers, built up the validator set and verify the latest available header.
+It uses [celo-blockchain node](https://github.com/celo-org/celo-blockchain) to fetch epoch headers, built up the validator set, and verify the latest available header.

 You may spawn up example program via:
 ```